repnz/windbg-cheat-sheet/README.md

 ### Moving to the context of a certain process

-Moving between context switches allows placing breakpoints on the process (in user mode), seeing the state of the process, searching symbols (because the symbols are loaded)
+Moving between process contexts allows placing breakpoints on the process (in user mode), seeing the state of the process, searching symbols (because the symbols are loaded)

 - Get process id : <code>!process 0 0 myproc.exe</code>